 I find a deep symbolism in Odin giving up his eye in order to gain wisdom.
 After all, the eye is the vehicle through which we see, and being able to “see” clearly is usually considered a sign of wisdom.
 As I mentioned in a previous blog, the god of war, Tyr, sacrificed his right hand to the wolf Fenrir.
 That was the appropriate, the ultimate, sacrifice for a war god—his right hand, his sword hand.

-For the god of wisdom, the god who wants to know everything, who wants to see everything that goes on in all the worlds, the sacrifice of his eye is the most symbolic sacrifice.
+For the god of wisdom, the god who wants to know everything, who wants to see everything that goes on in all the worlds, the sacrifice of his eye is the most symbolic sacrifice of all.

 Odin is always depicted in art and in stories as having only one eye.